anyamemensah/summarytabl/index.md

 ## Support us

-If this package has been helpful in your work and you’d like to see it continue to grow, consider supporting its development by:
+If this package has been helpful in your work and you'd like to see it continue to grow, consider supporting its development by:

-* Scheduling a consulting session with Ama Nyame-Mensah (<ama@anyamemensah.com>) to learn how to integrate summarytabl into your projects.
+* Scheduling a consulting session with Ama Nyame-Mensah (<ama@anyamemensah.com>) to learn how to integrate **summarytabl** into your projects.
 * [Citing](https://anyamemensah.github.io/summarytabl/authors.html#citation) the package.
 * Contributing to the documentation by [submitting an issue](https://github.com/anyamemensah/summarytabl/issues) or joining the discussion on a [pull request](https://github.com/anyamemensah/summarytabl/pulls).